 Everyone is talking about the European Divide Trail at the moment.
 If you are in the bikepacking scene you probably have seen the route around the internet and maybe you already sneaked over on komoot and checked out some parts of the route, dreaming of riding all of it.
 Or maybe just sections that have been on your bucket list forever.

 But who is this crazy guy that put together the route starting in Grense Jakobselv in Norway going all the way to Cabo St. Vincent in Portugal?
 Who scouted a route across the whole European Continent longer then 7.500km, mostly off-road?
 How long has this taken and what was the motivation behind it?
-Here are a few quick answers from the creator Andy Cox, accompanied by the route on komoot and some impressions from the track.
+Here are a few quick answers from the European Divide Trail Creator: Andy Cox, accompanied by the route on komoot and some impressions from the track.

 Who is Andy Cox aka Doubletrackfanatic?